andreascaudo/escape-orbit/README.md

 - **Main Goal**: Colonize all planets in the solar system
 - **Scoring**: Based on fuel efficiency, time taken, and planets colonized
-- **Failure Conditions**: Running out of fuel, colliding with the sun or a black hole
+- **Failure Conditions**: Running out of fuel, colliding with a meteor, or being consumed by a black hole
-- **Progression**: Levels increase in difficulty with more hazards and complex orbital paths
+- **Visual Indicators**: Planets show 🪂 when visited by orbit and 🏴‍☠️ when colonized

 ## Game Mechanics